-Making sure your API error codes are clear for its consumers does not take much inventing.
-If you’re providing a REST API, users expect that your endpoints are similar to any other HTTP endpoint.
-Thus, it would be great if you simply pursue the standards.
+Making sure your API error codes are clear for its consumers does not require much invention.
+If you're providing a REST API, users expect that your endpoints behave like any other HTTP endpoint.
+So it's best to follow established standards rather than build your own from scratch.

-A Few Tips to Better API Error Codes
+A Few Tips for Better API Error Codes

 The first tip is to use general HTTP status codes.
-There are over 70 of them, but most developers don't have all them memorized.
-If you choose the status codes that are not very common, they will have to surf the web in search of what you are trying to tell them.
-That is why most API providers use a small set that in average contains from 8 to 10 status codes.
+There are more than 70 of them, but most developers don't have them all memorized.
+If you choose status codes that aren't very common, users will have to search the web to figure out what you're trying to tell them.
+That's why most API providers rely on a small, consistent set — typically 8 to 10 status codes.

-There are only 3 outcomes in the interaction between an app and an API.
+There are only three possible outcomes in the interaction between an app and an API.
 Among them, the protocol defines two main classes of error codes:

-• The application did something wrong - codes starting with 4 (e.g. 400, 401, 403).
-They are intended for cases in which the client have erred, and the payload should present a solution to the problem.
+- The application did something wrong - codes starting with 4 (e.g. 400, 401, 403).
+They are intended for cases in which the client has erred, and the payload should present a solution to the problem.

-• The API did something wrong -codes starting with 5 (e.g. 500, 503, 504).
-They indicate cases when the server does not handle the call right, and the payload should provide details on whether it is temporary or permanent.
+- The API did something wrong - codes starting with 5 (e.g. 500, 503, 504).
+They indicate cases when the server does not handle the call correctly, and the payload should provide details on whether the issue is temporary or permanent.

 In both cases, the HTTP protocol defines that servers “should include an entity containing an explanation of the error situation, and indicate whether it is a temporary or permanent condition”.

-However, there are some cases where a specific API error cannot be described by common HTTP status codes.
-Then you should simply throw error details in the payload and use the general HTTP 400 or 500 error codes.
-The payload format can be JSON or XML.
-Which one to choose depends on what MIME (Multipurpose Internet Mail Extensions) type your API uses.
+However, there are cases where a specific API error cannot be fully described by common HTTP status codes.
+In such cases, it's best to include the error details in the payload while still using a general HTTP 400 or 500 status code.
+The payload format can be JSON or XML, depending on the MIME (Multipurpose Internet Mail Extensions) type your API uses.
+This approach matters even more when syncing large volumes of data, for example when using batch operations and pagination for high-volume eCommerce data sync, where a single request may affect many records and needs a clear, structured error response so developers can quickly identify which records failed and why.

-Another hint that worth to be mentioned is not to reply with 404 to all calls to non-existent API endpoints that correspond to missing methods.
+Another hint worth mentioning: don't reply with a generic 404 to every call made to a non-existent API endpoint or a missing method.
 Why?
-Because it will send the general “Not Found” HTML page back to the caller which doesn’t make sense if there’s not a human on the other side of the line.
-In such situations, it would be better to reply with 404 but using a body that your caller can understand (JSON or XML).
-The even better solution is to reply with a 501 (Not Implemented) if the method is not implemented.
-If it’s executed but not available for a specific resource, it would be great to reply with a 405 (Method Not Allowed), indicating that the request method is not allowed for the requested resource.
+Because doing so sends back the general “Not Found” HTML page, which doesn't make sense when there's no human on the other side of the call.
+In such situations, it's better to reply with a 404 but using a body your caller can parse (JSON or XML).
+An even better solution is to reply with a 501 (Not Implemented) if the method truly isn't implemented.
+If it's implemented but not available for a specific resource, it's better to reply with a 405 (Method Not Allowed), indicating that the request method is not allowed for the requested resource.

 What About Error Format?

-Choosing the correct error format that would be completely understandable for API users is very important if you intend to make the API you are working on an excellent one.
-Let’s consider one of the existing types of error format:
+Choosing an error format that is completely understandable for API users is essential if you want the API you're building to be considered a good one.
+Let's consider one of the existing types of error format:

 {